halencarjunior/pev/README.md

     cd pev
     make

 **NOTE**: You may need to install OpenSSL using your package manager.
+You also may need sudo or root to install.
 Examples:

-    apt install libssl-dev
+    apt install libssl-dev libpcre3 libpcre3-dev
     yum install openssl-devel

 ## How to build on macOS